-From hiking the peak of a mountain to taking in the scenery on horseback, the Great Smoky Mountain National Park has hundreds of miles of trails that run throughout Gatlinburg, Pigeon Forge, Cades Cove And Townsend.
+From hiking the peak of a mountain to taking in the scenery on horseback, the Great Smoky Mountains National Park has hundreds of miles of trails.
 Perfect for the whole family or a challenging trek, the opportunities to explore new terrain are endless.
-Here are some of our favorite trails in the Great Smoky Mountain s National Park.

 Cooper Road Trail

 Just off the Cades Cove Loop, this 10.9-mile trail is perfect if you are seeking an all-day hike.
 Starting off surrounded by maple, oak and pine trees, the trail soon rises over a few ridges along a creek, then descends into a ravine leading to a great area covered with beautiful spring wildflowers.
 The trail is almost entirely flat and goes all the way to the edge of the park.

 Porters Creek Trail